BasicPrimitives/javascript/apireference/algorithms.md

  `bundleParents(child, parents, bundleItemId, bundleItem)`

-Adds extra budnle item in between child node and its parents.
+Adds extra bundle item in between child node and its parents.
 The child node becomes child of the bundle node, and bundle becomes child of the parents.
 Existing parent child relations are removed.

  Returns: `boolean` - returns true if the bundle is valid